MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-database.md

 ## Add a Microsoft Dataverse database as a Microsoft Teams user

 You can use the approvals experience in Teams to automatically add a Dataverse database that Power Automate Desktop can use to store flows.
+This process doesn't require you to be an administrator on the tenant.

 Follow these steps to create an approval from the Approvals app in Teams.